 Personality

-The Norwegian Forest cat is a gentle, friendly companion that is capable of love and independence in equal measure.
+The Norwegian Forest cat personality is typically very warm.
+This is a gentle, friendly companion that is capable of love and independence in equal measure.
 They are highly adaptable, which might come from their years of wandering the Norwegian forests.

 The Norwegian Forest cat enjoys being around people and is not easily frightened by newcomers.
 Once they have accepted you as their human, they will protect you endlessly.
 It’s in their nature to watch over the house, and so you might notice your cat patrolling the parameters of the house a few times a day.

-They love to play with toys and need to have moderate activity throughout the day.
+Despite their independent streak and protective nature, they appreciate the warmth of a good cuddle and the company of their loved ones.
+They like to cozy up with their human companions and enjoy being part of family activities.
+They also love to play with toys and need to have moderate activity throughout the day.
 If you want a cat that is affectionate while also relatively laid-back, then this is the kitty for you.

 Caring for a Norwegian Forest Cat